 1) Do I need an Internet connection to use PayPal Here?

-Yes, as with most card readers, you’ll need to be connected to the Internet.
-And remember, your transactions will be fastest via a Wi-Fi network or mobile data with 3G or 4G.
+As with most card readers, you’ll need to be connected to the Internet.
+And remember, your transactions will be fastest via a WiFi network or mobile data with 3G or 4G.

 2) Do my customers need a PayPal account?